sfago2024/www/content/_generated/sessions/lightning-talks.md

 02:00 PM – 02:45 PM</p>
 <h2>Description</h2>

 A first for an AGO National Convention!
-Lightning talks are five-minute talks on any topic that could be of interest to organists.
-Seven young organists have been selected to speak on a variety of topics from (topic A, TBD, possibly "organs and aviation") to (topic B, TBD, possibly "Chromesthesia").
-Hear from up-and-coming musicians about their unique interests and passions.
+Lightning talks are short, fast-paced talks on any interesting topic.
+Seven young organists will give 5-minute talks on a variety of topics ranging from Chromesthesia to "Organs and Aviation".
+Hear from these up-and-coming musicians about their unique interests and passions.